lcnunes09/lcnunes09/README.md

 👩‍🎓 I have a degree in Information Systems.
 Also I have a MBA in Project Management.

-🖥️ I´m currently working at ThoughtWorks, as a Business Analyst (since 2016).
-However, as I have some personal projects to work on having the purpose of changing lifes, as well as I enjoy being a developer, I'm learning React and Node to complement my background of HTML, CSS and Javascript.
-Out of curiosity, I used to be a PHP developer for years!
-Also, I've been working on IT Industry since 2007.

-🏅 I was part of three Hackathons in 2020: MegaHack, TecBan and Mega Hack Women!
-I have no words to say how much I've learnt.
+🏅 I was part of three Hackathons in 2020: MegaHack, TecBan and Mega Hack Women.

-👯 As I love learning new things, I'm looking for someone to work together in different projects and share ideias!
+👯 As I love learning new things, I'm looking for someone to work together in different projects, pair, and share ideias!

 🚄 For future goals, I want to learn more Python and use Machine Learning and improve my experience on Data Analysis.

 🦄 This is my current portifolio: https://lcnunes09.github.io/aboutme

 <p align="center">HTML | CSS | JavaScript | ReactJS | Node.js | React Native | TypeScript</p>